 There’s an urgent shift needed for our food system, and it can feel like a daunting task.
-But a look back at what it was like being vegan 20 years ago may shed some light.
+But a look back at what it was like being vegan since the ’90s may shed some light.

-There’s a saying I’ve long loved attributed to C.S.
-Lewis—that day by day, nothing changes, but when we look back, everything is different.
-I thought of this yesterday as I walked past a payphone.
+There’s a saying I’ve long loved.
+It’s attributed to C.S.
+Lewis but its origins aren’t totally clear.
+It goes something like this: day by day, nothing changes, but when we look back, everything is different.
+I thought of this recently as I walked past a payphone.